-Applying the NYSE's independence standards, the board of directors has determined that, Thomas C. Bartzokis, Jack Brewer, Anne N. Foreman, Richard H. Glanton, Scott M. Kernan, Terry Mayotte, Andrew N. Shapiro, Christopher C. Wheeler and Julie Myers Wood qualify as independent under the NYSE's corporate governance standards.
+Applying the NYSE's independence standards, the board of directors has determined that, Thomas C. Bartzokis, Jack Brewer, Anne N. Foreman, Scott M. Kernan, Lindsay L. Koren, Terry Mayotte, Andrew N. Shapiro and Julie Myers Wood qualify as independent under the NYSE's corporate governance standards.
+Ms. Foreman is not standing for re-election at the 2023 Annual Meeting of Shareholders.
 As a result, the board of directors is therefore currently comprised and will continue to be comprised subsequent to the annual meeting of a majority of independent directors.
 The board of directors' determination that each of these directors is independent was based on the fact that none of the directors had a material relationship with GEO outside of such person's position as a director, including a relationship that would disqualify such director from being considered independent under the NYSE's listing standards.